yhzhang0128/egos-2000/references/README.md

-This document contains the teaching plan, architecture and development history of egos-2000.
+This document describes the teaching plan, architecture and development history of egos-2000.

 ## Teaching plan (EGOS + EGOS2000)